London, England, 1824

 Collins recovered in the eyes of readers and critics with The Moonstone (1868), another acknowledged masterpiece.
 Here he cut back his effects to focus on the central mystery of a stolen gem, which led to The Moonstone being called the first mystery novel.
 (It isn't.)
 It still, however, features several of Collins's trademarks, such as multiple narration and so-called scandalous elements—in this case, a depiction of drug addiction.

-Collins was personally acquainted with drugs, as the gradual fall-off in the popularity of his works after The Moonstone is often attributed to a laudanum addiction.
-Still, his next novel, Man and Wife, which returned to women's rights in marriage, more pointedly this time, was a popular success and remains well regarded.
+Collins was personally acquainted with drugs.
+The gradual fall-off in the popularity of his works after The Moonstone is often attributed to a laudanum addiction.
+Still, his next novel, Man and Wife (1870), which returned to women's rights in marriage, more pointedly this time, was a popular success and remains well regarded.

 As late as 1881 with publication of the seminal detective story "Who Killed Zebedee?" and the anti-religious (some say, anti-Catholic) novel The Black Robe, he was producing significant works.

 These later novels are rather obscure today though, which is a pity.
 If you find one, give it a try.
-I can't guarantee it will be an entirely great piece of writing but there's bound to be something of interest in it.
+It can't be guaranteed to be an entirely great piece of writing but there's bound to be something of interest in it.